UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 Didactics and Teaching Responsibilities:

 The fellow will actively participate with the residents and faculty in the department’s weekly departmental grand rounds and pertinent monthly journal clubs.
 They will be provided Dr Casiano's Advanced Rhinology Dissection Textbook along with a series of lectures provided by the rhinology faculty.
-He/she will participate as faculty in the department's annual University of Miami International Endoscopic Sinonasal and Skull Base Anatomy Course (meeting held in South Florida every winter), as well as our annual residents' and fellows' course (All-Florida Residents/Fellows Endoscopic Surgical Anatomy Course in the Summer).
+He/she will participate as faculty in the department's annual University of Miami International Advanced Endoscopic Sinonasal and Skull Base Anatomy Course (meeting held in South Florida every winter), as well as our annual residents' and fellows' course (All-Florida Residents/Fellows Endoscopic Surgical Anatomy Course in the Summer).
 Also, the fellow will be responsible for presentation of future designated surgical skull base cases at our weekly Tuesday skull base multidisciplinary skull base conference for discussion amongst the skull base team to determine the best surgical and/or nonsurgical treatment strategies for the patient.
-In addition, he/she practices advanced procedures, and helps teach our international “minifellows”, in our state-of-the-art endoscopic sinus surgery cadaveric lab at the medical examiner’s office on campus.
-The fellow also has access to the latest endoscopic skull base equipment in our C.A.N.E.S microsurgical lab at the medical school on campus to practice advanced endoscopic skull base surgical techniques on cadaveric specimens.
-It is here where the fellows practice their skull base drilling technique on formalin-fixed specimens, further refining their understanding of the complex skull base anatomy.

 Supervisory and Patient Care Responsibilities:

 The fellows will personally be mentored and supervised in the operating room and clinics by UM rhinology faculty, as required for American Rhinologic Society rhinology program certification, as well as to assure patient safety.
 The degree of faculty supervision is dependent on the fellow’s surgical experience and surgical skills.
 To this end, the fellow is required to assist the faculty in the training of residents on basic sinus cases as part of their teaching responsibilities.
 Patient care is restricted to the hospitals and outpatient clinics listed above.
 The fellow will assist the faculty on their private rhinology cases in University of Miami (UHealth) operating rooms and clinic facilities and establish long-term continuity of care and follow-up on all patients preoperatively, operatively, and postoperatively.
-Fellows will be trained on the use of EPIC and CERNER electronic health records.
+Fellows will be trained on the use of EPIC and CERNER electronic health records and REDCap Databases.

 Surgical Case Load and Diversity of Cases: